A Brief Guide to Providing Insights as a Service

 Process

 The process of service delivery relates to your pipeline from ideation to production.
-Each organisation will have their own governance model to decide what projects are executed and how they are implemented.
+Each organisation will have a governance model to decide which projects are executed and how they are implemented.

 Platform